Infrastructure work in the national park reserve

 In 2020, Parks Canada completed work to restore the building exterior and began repairs to interior spaces that have sustained water damage.
 This work will ensure that the building can better withstand the elements of the West Coast and continue to serve as a place of wonder for visitors in the years ahead.

-In 2021, work continues to restore the building basement, fire suppression system, and restaurant area.
+Work continues to restore the building basement, fire suppression system, and restaurant area.

 What does this mean for visitors?